Frequently Asked Questions

 For research to be reliable it needs to be undertaken on enough people to be sure that observations aren’t occurring purely by chance.
 Finding enough people willing to take part in research with a certain type of cancer is relatively easy for the common cancers but for rare cancer it can be very difficult as they may live anywhere in the United Kingdom

 The information we obtain is put into our secure database.
 Before we pass anything on to our clients we remove anything which they could use to link it directly to you- for example your name, e-mail address or postcode.
+This is unless you give us your separate, explicit permission to do so.

 How will I know what you are doing with my information?